maksimryndin/goral/README.md

 ### Installation

 You can install Goral
-1) by downloading a prebuilt binary from https://github.com/maksimryndin/goral/releases
+1) by downloading a prebuilt binary from https://github.com/maksimryndin/goral/releases (at the moment, linux x86-64, others targets soon)
 2) from source (you need Rust compiler and `cargo`) with a command
 ```sh
 RUSTFLAGS='-C target-feature=+crt-static' cargo build --release --target <target triple>